James Cropper (abolitionist): Accusation of instigating the 1823 Demerara Slave Revolt

 In August 1823, a slave revolt broke out on Liverpool Merchant John Gladstone's 'Success' plantation in Demerara (part of modern-day Guyana, South America).
 The rebellion quickly spread to involve more than 10,000 enslaved people between August 18 and 19 and was led by slaves with the highest relative status.
-The rebellion had been instigated by Jack Gladstone, a slave who, as was common at the time, had been given the surname of his 'owner'.
+The rebellion had been instigated by Jack Gladstone, a slave who, as was common at the time, had been given the surname of his "owner".
 The rebellion also involved his father Quamina Gladstone and senior members of their church group, including allegedly its English pastor, John Smith of the London Missionary Society who worked with the enslaved Africans.
 The largely non-violent rebellion was brutally crushed under the Governorship of John Murray with an estimate of between 100 and 250 slaves killed.
 The brutal crushing of the rebellion also brought the general plight of the slaves in the sugar plantations to the attention of the British people and would thus bring closer the eventual abolition of slavery.

 Cropper entered into lengthy public correspondence with Gladstone, the largest slaveholder in the British Empire, and their correspondence in the Liverpool Mercury was later produced in book form in order that the whole of this controversy is submitted to the public.
 Gladstone insisted that slaves in the West Indies were well treated, and their working conditions protected by existing laws.
 Cropper accused slave owners of excessive cruelty and causing the degradation of African people.
 He claimed that the slaves were routinely whipped, were indiscriminately sold, separating from their families, and for six months of the year had to work for one half the night, as well as the whole day.

 As an experienced Liverpool merchant, Cropper, together with his wife and daughter had been given sole responsibility for distributing anti-slavery leaflets in the north of England, Ireland, the Caribbean and the United States As a result, Cropper's pamphlets were personally blamed by Liverpool merchant John Gladstone for inciting the 1823 Demerara slave revolt.
-In their 'back and forth' correspondence in the Liverpool Mercury (December 1823).
+In their "back and forth" correspondence in the Liverpool Mercury (December 1823).
 John Gladstone stated in no uncertain terms that he believed the slave revolt on his plantation had originated not in Demerara, South America but in Dingle, South Liverpool...

-"…at the same time printing and circulating those opinions, thereby instigating the negroes to insurrection, with its consequences, murder and destruction...

-….the late revolt in Demerara (originating here)…"
+at the same time printing and circulating those opinions, thereby instigating the negroes to insurrection, with its consequences, murder and destruction ... the late revolt in Demerara (originating here)..

 — Sir John Gladstone.
 The Correspondence Between John Gladstone, Esq., M.P., and James Cropper.
-Liverpool Mercury p17 and 25 (1824).
+Liverpool Mercury, p.
+17 and 25 (1824).

 In 1824 the pro-slavery activist and geographer James MacQueen berated both Thomas Clarkson and James Cropper for questioning the economic viability of West Indian slavery in his 427-page book The West India colonies: the calumnies and misrepresentations circulated against them by the Edinburgh Review, Mr. Clarkson, Mr. Cropper.